Building Permits and Design Criteria:

 Building permits are beneficial to you and the community toward protecting the outcome and investment value of your construction project and guarding against a lawsuit or injury.
 By working with a code official, you will benefit from their knowledge of the building codes to ensure your project is built right and will be safe.

 Building Permit Packets are available at City Hall, 160 S. Main, or can be downloaded from this website.
 The packet contains a permit application.
-Basically, the city requires two sets of plans (to scale) and engineering calculations wet-stamped by an engineer, two copies of a site plan including grading and drainage, a completed application with contractor information, and a $75 plan check deposit ($250 for commercial projects).
+Basically, the city requires two sets of plans (to scale) and engineering calculations wet-stamped by an engineer, three copies of a site plan including grading and drainage, a completed application with contractor information, and a $75.00 plan review fee for single family residence, $25.00 for smaller projects (i.e. basements, additions & remodels) and $250.00 for commercial projects.
 Details are noted in the packet.
 The plan check process takes approximately 3 to 4 weeks.

 If the property is not in a subdivision, the average permit fee would be approx. $22,000.
 This includes the fees stated above and the impact fees for water, storm sewer, and parks.

-Farmington City's design criterions are: 2015 International Building Code, 2014 Electrical Code, 2015 International Residential, Mechanical, Plumbing and Energy Codes, Seismic Zone D2, Wind 150 MPH 3 second gust V-ult ASCE-7 exposure B for most of Farmington (engineer shall evaluate), snow load 30 lb.
+Farmington City's design criterions are 2018 International Building Code, 2018 Mechanical, Plumbing, and Energy Codes and 2020 Electrical Code and the 2015 International Residential Code.
+Seismic Zone D2, V-ult ASCE-7 exposure B for most of Farmington (engineer shall evaluate), snow load 30 lb.
 (40 lb. in foothill zones).

 Certified Building Official